jadecobra/python_tdd_exercises/source/calculator/calculator_i/calculator.rst

 ----

-I just did the same kind of calculation 8 times in a row, there is a better way to do this with the Principle of Substitution.
+I just did the same kind of calculation a few times in a row, there is a better way to do this with Substitution_.
 I can use a letter or a name for the numbers, that way I can have one test which covers all possible numbers, it is called a variable_.

 A variable_ is a name that is used for values that change.
 For example, in the tests so far, I have